DataSciNAll/mdwguide/Coach/Solutions/Challenge2/Readme.md

                     1. Create LOOKUP activities to query the DW and assign values for the last refresh time of the [City] table.
 Instructions can be found [here](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-portal)<br>
                     2. Create a COPY acitvity with properties below.
 Guide can be found [here](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-hybrid-copy-portal<br>
                         - > Source Dataset: WideWorldImporters - Stored Procedure [Integration].[GetCityUpdates]
-                        <br><b>Note: You will need to modify this stored procedure to ensure that the [Location] field is excluded from the results.
+                        <br>**Note: You will need to modify this stored procedure to ensure that the [Location] field is excluded from the results.
 Otherwise this data will cause errors due to incompatibility with Azure Data Factory.
-You can find the updated procedure in the Scripts folder in the attached Solution Guide.</b><br>
+You can find the updated procedure in the Scripts folder in the attached Solution Guide.**<br>
-                        - > Sink Dataset: ADLS Gen2 - IN\WWIDB\CITY\<br>
+                        - > Sink Dataset: ADLS Gen2 - IN\WWIDB\CITY\  <br>

-                NOTE: by using expressions and parameters in Linked Services, Datasets, and source query, you can make this pipeline dynamic and reuse for all tables.
+                **Note: by using expressions and parameters in Linked Services, Datasets, and source query, you can make this pipeline dynamic and reuse for all tables.**

                 See example of this pattern [here](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-portal)

         - Create a 2nd pipeline with a ForEach Loop activity to iterate through the list of tables and execute Pipeline created above for each table.
 A Guide describing how to implement this pattern can be found [here](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-bulk-copy-portal).<br>
             - Activities:<br>